dominikjaro/dominikjaro-website-HUGO/content/post/GCP_static_website/index.md

 ### How it works🧮

-    When a user visits the website, the following steps occur
+When a user visits the website, the following steps occur:

-    1. Cloud DNS: The user enters your domain name in their browser.
+1. **Cloud DNS**: The user enters your domain name in their browser.
 Cloud DNS translates the domain name to the IP address of the Cloud CDN edge location closest to the user.
-    2.Cloud CDN Caching: The user's browser connects to the nearest Cloud CDN edge location.
+2. **Cloud CDN Caching**: The user's browser connects to the nearest Cloud CDN edge location.
 Cloud CDN checks its cache for the requested content (static files like images, HTML, CSS, JavaScript).
-    3.Cache Hit: If the content is already cached at the edge location, Cloud CDN serves the content directly to the user's browser, resulting in faster delivery due to reduced latency.
+3. **Cache Hit**: If the content is already cached at the edge location, Cloud CDN serves the content directly to the user's browser, resulting in faster delivery due to reduced latency.
-    4.Load Balancer: If Cloud CDN doesn't have the requested content cached, it forwards the request to the Load Balancer.
+4. **Load Balancer**: If Cloud CDN doesn't have the requested content cached, it forwards the request to the Load Balancer.
-    5.The Load Balancer distributes the request traffic across your backends, which are the Cloud Storage buckets that host your website content.
+5. **Backends**: The Load Balancer distributes the request traffic across your backends, which are the Cloud Storage buckets that host your website content.

 ### The Frontend design of the website